 - The Pingo Doce website also encourages people to adopt this diet, additionally publishing a list of lactose-free and gluten-free products, aiming to help consumers in their choice.
 These lists are updated every month by Pingo Doce’s nutrition team, in accordance with the analytical control carried out on the Private Brand products.

-Biedronka maintained its support to the Zielona Kraina (Green Earth) project, developed in partnership with the supplier, Green Factory, of the Vital Fresh exclusive brand.
+Biedronka supports the Zielona Kraina (Green Earth) project, developed in partnership with the supplier Green Factory, of the Vital Fresh exclusive brand.
 The objective of this project is to promote healthier eating habits among primary school children.
-165 cooking workshops were carried out at 61 schools in seven cities and had a target audience of over 3,600 students.
+402 cooking workshops were carried out at 143 schools in 14 cities and had a target audience of over 7,934 students.